 We considered two values of $q$: $100$ and $300$.
 Moreover, in each experiment, we performed $Q=100$ frequent item replacements.

-Sparse and dense databases were used for independent and dependent synthetic database with a number of individuals $N = 100\ \!000$.
-The suffix "$q$300" means that the $Q=100$ frequent items have been successively added in the tree of frequent itemsets based on a constant number of items equal to $300$.
-The $400$ variables used for this model were drawn from the synthetic bases presented above.

 The results given in Table~\ref{table 13} and Table~\ref{table 14} concern only the second step of the Moving FIM application, that is, the actualization of the tree.
-Both tables give the number of frequent sets added (freq-add), the number of frequent sets deleted (freq-del), and the time necessary for the application.
+Both tables give the number of frequent itemsets added (freq-add), the number of frequent itemsets deleted (freq-del), and the time necessary for the application.
 All the values given in these tables are the averages obtained over $50$ simulations.

-Table~\ref{table 13} and Table~\ref{table 14} show that the variations linked to the addition and to the deletion of a variable depend mainly on the values of minSup and $q$.
-Moreover, the averaged numbers of frequent items added and deleted are much higher in the case of dependent databases than in the case of independent databases.
-But, for both types of databases, there is a stability in the number of frequent sets during this application, the number of added frequent itemsets being always close to that of deleted frequent itemsets.
+Table~\ref{table 13} and Table~\ref{table 14} show that the variations associated with adding and removing a variable depend mainly on the values of minSup and $q$.
+Moreover, the averaged number of frequent itemsets added and deleted is much higher in the case of dependent database than in the case of independent database.
+But, for both types of databases, there is a stability in the number of frequent itemsets during this application, the number of added frequent itemsets being always close to that of deleted frequent itemsets.

 PrefRec is very performant for such an actualization of the tree of the frequent itemsets.
 This is due to the nature of the underlying tree.
-Of course, Apriori and Eclat/LCM are not at all suitable for this application, since the two algorithms would require to be restarted each time a new frequent item arrives.